Fermionic vacuum polarization induced by a non-Abelian vortex: The model

 The same equation is obtained for the spinor $\psi _{\downarrow}$.

 In order to look for solution for (\ref{phieq}), we use the the ansatz below, compatible with the cylindrical symmetry of the physical system:

 with $C_{1}$ and $C_{2}$ being two arbitrary constants.
-Substituting this function into (\ref{phieq}), we can see that the solutions of the equations for the radial functions regular at $r=0$, are expressed in terms of the Bessel function of the first kind \cite{Grad}, $R_{l}(r)=J_{|\nu _{l}|}(\lambda r)$, for $l=1, \ 2$, with the order given below,
+Substituting this function into (\ref{phieq}), we can see that the solutions of the equations for the radial functions regular at $r=0$, are expressed in terms of the Bessel function of the first kind \cite{Grad},